National Capitol DX Association's

 hobby would have a forum in which to exchange opinions and technical

 information.
-Eventually national radio societies were formed in many
+Eventually national radio societies were

 Finally several national radio societies came together in Paris to